-You can use Wi-Fi or SIM data to get online.
+You can use Wifi or SIM data to get online.

-Once logged in, DO NOT LOG OUT, especially if you go offline.
+Once logged in, DO NOT LOG OUT, especially if offline.
 You will be locked out and unable to carry on working.

-Once SWEET is open, click on the correct survey (survey name tbc during training).
-Training and QA surveys may also be available.
+Once SWEET is open, click on the correct survey, which will be called ERAMMP Survey 2025 (Training and QA surveys may also be available).